 This is a dense, evergreen, upright, large shrub with a semi-weeping habit, with arching and cascading branches, growing to 4M tall.
 This is faster growing than the traditionally popular C. japonica varieties, and makes a good hedge.
 The flowers do not suffer from the Camellia petal wilt (Ciborinia camelliae) that turns the later flowering C. japonica flowers to a brown mush in New Zealand.

-C. sasanqua come from China and Japan, where varieties have been grown for hundreds of years.
-The original plants would have grown on hillsides, on the edges of woodland, roadsides, streams and clearing, rather than in deep shade.
+C. sasanqua comes from China and Japan, where varieties have been grown for hundreds of years.
+The original plants would have grown on hillsides, on the edges of woodland, roadsides, streams and clearings, rather than in deep shade.
 The word Setsugekka is composed of three Kanji characters, which literally mean snow, moon and flowers.